-A ver nice little orchestral instrument pack that you won't regret downloading!
+A very nice little orchestral instrument pack that you won't regret downloading!
 Let's take it one by one: First the Cello, which I really loved.
 The sampling is really good, the range is great and it has a lot of character in general.
 It's sharp, crisp and very well defined.
 Same goes with the Viola, which I have to say it has some very chilling harmonics that may cause goosebumps, especially in the mid-range.
 The violin is a little on the warmer side, but it is still very well defined.
 You may hear a very slight noise though, probably coming from the bow.
-The horn on the other hand has a very quick attack that may be hard to get over.
+The horn on the other hand has a very quick attack that may be hard to deal with.
 You can hear that well in the higher range, but it becomes smoother as you go down.
 Next we have the recorder, which sounds absolutely lovely.
 I especially love the vibrato layer, but there's a problem with the two dynamic layers - they are very different and that may cause inconsistencies while you play it.
-Last but not least we have the to clarinets.
+Last but not least we have the two clarinets.
 The first is very airy and smooth, and the second is more defined with some airy parts in the mid-range.
 They suffer from the same attack problem just like the horn does though.
 The GUI is nonexistent and for all instruments there is no control over anything.
 Nevertheless, this is a very well sampled library and you won't regret trying it out!

 Having more traditional orchestral libraries is always great, but this one could still use a little work.
 Some sounds are inconsistent across notes and ranges.
 They might also be a good base sound if you wanted to create some more synthesized textures from orchestral recordings.